hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 If the Client does not implement the specific transaction type that has been sent through, it can return a TransactionNotSupported error to the Requesting Website.
 If the Client cancels the transaction a generic TransactionCancelled error is returned.

-**Step 8**: The Client is responsible for executing the transaction, and sends a receipt to the Requesting Website so the Requesting Website can display an appropriate response.
+**Step 9**: The Requesting Website is responsible for executing the transaction, which allows for multi-sig type transactions to be coordinated by the Requesting Website.

-If the transaction fails, the Client sends the error result to the Requesting Website.

 ## Backwards Compatibility